amida-tech/orange-api/docs/src/requests.md

 that must be done seperately using the `POST /patients/:patientid/shares` endpoint.
 This way the user can choose to selectively share just some of their patients.

+Note that if user A requests access from user B, the request ID for user A (at `/requested`) is not necessarily the same as the request ID for user B (at `/requests`).

 ## Requests From User [/requested]
 ### Create new Request [POST]
 Request access to another user's patients from the current user.